bitfocus/companion-module-studiocoast-vmix/README.md

 This module now supports Companions HTTP API, providing endpoints that can be used by 3rd party applications, and as a Data Source in vMix itself.
 Information on the API endpoints is available in [docs/HTTP_API.md](./docs/HTTP_API.md)

 # Recent Patches
+**V3.6.1**
+- Fixed a bug with Start Streaming and Stop Streaming actions not targeting specific vMix streams

 **V3.6.0**
 - Significantly more Boolean type feedbacks where applicable (allow individual styling, and use in Triggers)
 - Support for referencing mix by variable in actions/feedbacks